Micro Cars: History

 The "Micro" is designed, developed, and prototyped to be manufactured locally with at least 60% of local content.
 The prototype was prepared in 1999 with the running chassis making its debut run in December.
-The body was modeled in styling clay and then transferred to composite for final analysis in June 2000.
+The body was modelled in styling clay and then transferred to composite for final analysis in June 2000.

 The first Micro was made in mid-2001.
 The Board of Investment provided state support for the car project.
 Its first car was legally registered only in 2003 after a lengthy battle with the motor car registration department of the country.
 Micro Cars export products to Nepal, Pakistan, and Bangladesh.
-Micro Cars, which is a fully owned subsidiary of Micro Holdings, is engaged in imports and assembly of the vehicle brands Geely, Ssangyong of India, Hafei and Great Wall Motors of China.
+Micro Cars, which is a fully owned subsidiary of Micro Holdings, is engaged in imports and assembly of the vehicle brands Geely, Hafei and Great Wall Motors of China.

 Products

 Micro Panda/Panda Cross.

 The Panda is assembled in Sri Lanka by Micro Cars from complete knock down kits.
 It is a small city car sold with a choice of 1.0 or 1.3 L petrol engines.
 A 1.3 Cross version is also sold.
 Both come with 5 speed manual transmission and Micro Panda has a top speed of 150 km/h and Panda cross with 160 km/h.
 Micro Panda can generate 70 horsepower at 5500 rpm while Panda cross can generate 85 horsepower at 5500 rpm.
-The chinese model Geely LC has a Five star safety rating from C-NCAP.
+The Chinese model Geely LC has a five-star safety rating from C-NCAP.

 Micro MX7 Mark II

 The MX7 Mark II is a rebadged version of the Geely MK (also known as King Kong), it is a traditional saloon car powered by a 1.5 L petrol engine producing 93 horsepower at 6000 rpm.
-The car comes with 5 speed manual transmission, had a top speed of 165 km/h can accelerate from 0 – 100 km/h in 18 seconds.
+The car comes with 5-speed manual transmission, had a top speed of 165 km/h can accelerate from 0 – 100 km/h in 18 seconds.